medialab25/media-manager-slim/docs/project.md

   - Endpoints:
     - POST /refresh
       - Returns 200 OK with status message
-      - Currently returns dummy response
+      - Makes request to JellyFin API to refresh libraries
+      - Error responses:
+        - 500: JellyFin server unreachable
+        - 401: Invalid JellyFin token
-      - TODO: Implement JellyFin API integration
+        - 400: Other JellyFin API errors

 ### Media Control Functions
 - Specific functions to be implemented in the `/media` endpoint:
   - refresh (Implemented as POST endpoint)
-    - Returns: {"status": "ok", "message": "..."}
+    - Returns: {"status": "ok", "message": "..."} on success
+    - Returns: {"status": "error", "message": "..."} on failure
   - merge (To be implemented)
   - rebuild-cache (To be implemented)
 - Parameters to be specified